How to Do Nothing

 So argues artist and critic Jenny Odell in this field guide to doing nothing (at least as capitalism defines it).
 Odell sees our attention as the most precious—and overdrawn—resource we have.
 Once we can start paying a new kind of attention, she writes, we can undertake bolder forms of political action, reimagine humankind’s role in the environment, and arrive at more meaningful understandings of happiness and progress.

 Far from the simple anti-technology screed, or the back-to-nature meditation we read so often, How to do Nothing is an action plan for thinking outside of capitalist narratives of efficiency and techno-determinism.
-Provocative, timely, and utterly persuasive, this book is a four-course meal in the age of …
+Provocative, timely, and utterly persuasive, this book is a four-course meal in the …

 8 editions